uelkerd/fCC/README.md

 ## How to Navigate This Repository

-Each folder represents a different certification or module from FreeCodeCamp.
+Each folder represents a different certification or module from freeCodeCamp.
 Within each folder, you'll find individual projects and challenges I've completed.

 ## Connect With Me